moderndatacompany/dataos.info/docs/interfaces/data_product_hub/discovery.md

 ## **Perspectives**

-In the Perspectives tab, you can access the saved explorations of the Data Products as Perspectives.
+In the **Perspectives** tab, saved explorations of the Data Products can be accessed as Perspectives.

 <center>
 <img src="/interfaces/data_product_hub/discovery/image%20(40).png" alt="DPH" style="width:20rem; border: 1px solid black;" />